SKGP Research

 SKGP as a system architect

-Platform does now equal fund
+Platform does not equal traditional fund

-Platform does not mean operator
+Platform does not mean traditional operator

 Platform is a capital architecture